sakho3600/mobile-ticket/README.md

 ```

-Fetch a list branches that match the distance from current location criteria
+Fetch a list of branches that match the distance from current location criteria.

-latitude - Latitude of current location
+latitude - Latitude of current location.

-longitude - Longitude of current location
+longitude - Longitude of current location.

-radius - The radius of the circular area within which the branches are expected to be available
+radius - The radius of the circular area within which the branches are expected to be available.

-onSuccess - Success callback
+onSuccess - Success callback.

-onError - Error callback
+onError - Error callback.
 ```js
 MobileTicketAPI.getBranchesNearBy(latitude, longitude, radius, onSuccess, onError)